davis-matthew/SynTran/tasks/README.md

 A translation task consists of:
 - a task description
 - a set of preprocessing transformations
-- an oracle feedback provider
+- a verifier that provides feedback

-- dataset(s) corresponding to the problem.
+A template is provided in tasks/Template

 ## Task Description

-A task description requires the following elements:
+A task description is defined in a file description.json and requires the following elements:

-- prompt for the LLM
+- prompts for the LLM
-- input specification/tutorial
-- output specification/tutorial
+- input & output specification/tutorial

 ## Preprocessing Transformations

-A set of preprocessing transformations consists of a schedule of transformations to run

-## Oracle Feedback Provider

-An oracle is a piece of software (e.g. solver, program analysis, compiler, etc.) which relays a verdict on the generated translation.
+Preprocessing transformations are to be implemented in a file preprocess.py

+The function preprocess is defined, which takes in the input code and returns a preprocessed form ready for LLM queries

-## Dataset
+## Verifier

-A dataset is a list of tests to compare the translation generations against.
+Verifiers should be implemented in a file named verify.py

+They must have 3 functions defined, verify_generation, verify_syntax, and verify_semantics, which each accept:
+- the state information of the particular attempt
+- a lock to use for synchronization across multiple threads attempting this problem
+- the original src_code
+- the most recently generated code from the LLM

+These functions should return:
+- a verdict (True = accepted, False = rejected)
+- a status code string e.g. 'error_missing_semicolon' which will be used as a key to lookup the next prompt
+- a feedback string such as an error message or other important information that may assist the model in repair of its attempt